 As with sanctions screening, ongoing monitoring of PEP status for accounts is advisable.
 The ever-changing nature of politics and people who have influence means that PEP lists are always evolving.
 Systematic ways to keep PEP status current help keep AML/KYC programs effective.

-PEP requirements in the U.S. and UK
+PEP Screening Requirements in the U.S. and UK

 Taking measures to identify the accounts of PEPs and the associated risk is a requirement in both the U.S. and UK Accepting such accounts should be a decision of senior management.